-Investors who want to keep moving on up would pick the second route, and use a 1031 Exchange tax deference vehicle to do it.
-The process on the surface seems tricky and overwhelming, but walking away from the opportunity because it scares you means paying tens of thousands to Uncle Sam.
+Investors who want to keep trading up would likely pick the second route, and use a 1031 Exchange tax deference vehicle to do it.
+The process on the surface seems tricky and overwhelming, but walking away from the opportunity because it scares you could mean paying tens of thousands to Uncle Sam.

-We spoke to Allison Simson, an investment property specialist and top-selling real estate agent in Summit County, Colorado, and Bradford Miller, owner of Bradford Miller Law, a 5-star law firm in Chicago that specializes in real estate transactions, to demystify the 1031 exchange once and for all.
+We spoke to Allison Simson, an investment property specialist and top-selling real estate agent in Summit County, Colorado, and Bradford Miller, owner of Bradford Miller Law, a 5-star law firm in Chicago that specializes in real estate transactions, to demystify the 1031 exchange.

 What is a 1031 exchange?

-A 1031 exchange allows investors to sell productive-use properties (meaning property you make money from, like apartments, rental homes, land, or office space) and buy another like-kind property (another investment property) while also deferring payment of capital gains taxes.
+A 1031 exchange allows investors to sell productive-use properties (meaning property you make money from such as apartments, rental homes, land, or office space) and buy another like-kind property (aka an investment property) while also deferring payment of capital gains taxes.